kibook/s1kd-tools/s1kd-ref/README.md

 NAME
 ====

-s1kd-dmref - Generate XML to reference a data module
+s1kd-ref - Generate XML to reference CSDB objects

 SYNOPSIS
 ========

-    s1kd-dmref [-tlih?] [<code>|<filename>]
+    s1kd-ref [-tlih?] [<code>|<filename>]

 DESCRIPTION
 ===========

-The *s1kd-dmref* tool generates the XML for a &lt;dmRef&gt; element using the specified code or data module filename.
-When using a filename, it can parse the data module to include the issue, language, and/or title information in the reference.
+The *s1kd-ref* tool generates the XML for S1000D reference elements using the specified code or filename.
+When using a filename, it can parse the CSDB object to include the issue, language, and/or title information in the reference.

 OPTIONS
 =======